nextcloud/desktop/doc/troubleshooting.rst

 On Mac OS X and Linux systems, and in the unlikely event the client software crashes, the client is able to write a core dump file.
-Obtaining a core dump file can assist ownCloud Customer Support tremendously in the debugging process.
+Obtaining a core dump file can assist Nextcloud Customer Support tremendously in the debugging process.

 To enable the writing of core dump files, you must define the